Sanyam243/Kriti-Dev-Project/README.md

 ## Deploy on Vercel

-our website is deployed in [Link Text](https://kriti-dev-project-g4iq.vercel.app/)
+our website is deployed in [WEBSITE LINK](https://kriti-dev-project-g4iq.vercel.app/)